Bounds on Parity Violation In the Cosmological Redshift: Introduction

 The search for new fundamental physics, especially a quantum theory of gravitation, is an area of fundamental importance.
 However, finding direct evidence for quantum gravity is expected to be a very difficult problem, because the Planck scale $M_{P}$ is so large compared with the energy scales accessible in particle physics.
-An alternative way of approaching this problem is to search for evidence of new physics at low energies, by looking for phenomena that cannot occur within the the physical theories we already understand---the standard model and general relativity.
+An alternative way of approaching this problem is to search for evidence of new physics at low energies, by looking for phenomena that cannot occur within the physical theories we already understand---the standard model and general relativity.
 Such phenomena include violations of charge conservation, Lorentz symmetry, CPT, and the spin-statistics relationship; all these possibilities have been searched for and not seen.
 However, if any of these exotic phenomena were observed in the laboratory, that would be a discovery of paramount importance and a powerful clue about the nature of new fundamental physics.
-In this paper, we shall examine another such exotic possibility---a manifestation of parity (P) violation in gravity through the cosmological redshift.
+In this paper, we shall examine another such exotic possibility---a manifestation of parity (P) violation in the cosmological redshift.

-There has recently been a substantial amount of work looking at the possibility of P violation in gravity.
+There has recently been a substantial amount of work looking at the possibility of P violation in gravity---a phenomenon that is small in the standard model~\cite{ref-chu}.
 Many analyses have focused on Chern-Simons gravity~\cite{ref-jackiw-pi}, in which the Einstein-Hilbert action is supplemented with a P-violating term that is second order in the curvature.
 Such a theory could be constrained with measurements of gravitomagnetic effects~\cite{ref-alexander1,ref-smith1,ref-yunes1}.
 Other searches have looked for evidence of gravitational P violation in conjunction with Lorentz symmetry breaking~\cite{ref-battat,ref-muller5,ref-bailey2,ref-panjwani}.
-In phenomenalistic models in which right- and left-polarized gravitational waves couple differently, it was also found that there would be P-violating imprints on the cosmic microwave background~\cite{ref-lue,ref-contaldi}.
+In phenomenalistic models (not necessarily described by local field theories) in which right- and left-polarized gravitational waves couple differently, it was also found that there would be P-violating imprints on the cosmic microwave background~\cite{ref-lue,ref-contaldi}.